Constraining the AGN luminosity function from JWST with the X-ray Background: Relevant equations

 and $d_A(z)$, $d_L(z)$ are the angular diameter and luminosity distances respectively to redshift $z$.
 The overall redshift-dependent factor in \eq{ixrb} thus reduces to $c/[H(z)(1+z)^2]$.
 The $I_{\rm XRB}$ can equivalently be expressed as a function of the energy $E$ of emission corresponding to the rest frequency $\nu_{\rm em}$.
 The unresolved component of the above background, amounting to about 8-9\% \citep{cappelluti2017} is constrained to originate from sources above $z \sim 4$ \citep{haardt2015}.

-The above formalism can be compared to recent measurements of the X-ray background \citep[e.g.,]{cappelluti2017}, specifically its unresolved component which is constrained from the {\it Swift} XRT and {\it Chandra} data \citep{moretti2012}.
-This is plotted as the red dashed line in Fig. \ref{fig:xrb}.
+The above formalism can be compared to recent measurements of the XRB \citep[e.g.,][]{cappelluti2017}, specifically its unresolved component which is constrained from the { Swift} XRT and {Chandra} data \citep{moretti2012}.
+This is plotted as the red dashed line in Fig. \ref{fig:xrb}, { with the shaded region representing the uncertainty in the latest unresolved XRB measurements, of the order of 5.5 - 6\% \citep{cappelluti2017}.}